Abelianization and fixed point properties of units in integral group rings: Unit groups of group rings and Property

 \begin{corollary} Let $G$ be a finite nilpotent group and assume that $\mathcal{U}(\Z G)$ has \FA.
 Then the following properties hold: \begin{enumerate} \item $G$ does not map epimorphically on $D_8$. \item $\mathcal{U}(\Z G)$ does not satisfy \HFA if and only if $G$ has $G_{16,6}$, $G_{16,13}$, $G_{32,50}$ or $Q_8 \times C_3$ as epimorphic image. \end{enumerate} \end{corollary} \begin{proof} For the first statement simply apply \Cref{U(ZG) FA voor willekeurig groepen} and note that $S_3$ is not nilpotent and hence cannot be a quotient of the nilpotent group $G$.
 A similar reasoning can be given for the second statement.
 Indeed $\SL(2,3), G_{96, 202}$ and $G_{384, 618}$ are not nilpotent. \end{proof}

 It is natural to ask whether in \Cref{U(ZG) FA voor willekeurig groepen} and its corollary the converse of the first statement holds.
 This problem is connected to the problem whether \FA for $\mathcal{U}(\Z G)$ is fully determined by the Wedderburn-Artin components of $\Q G$ (as in the hereditary case).
-More precisely let $\Q G \cong \prod \Ma_{n_i}(D_i)$, $\Ma_{n_i}(D_i) = \Q G e_i$ where $e_i$ a central primitive idempotent of $\Q G$.
-Let $\O_i$ be a maximal order in $\Ma_{n_i}(D_i)$.
-By the proof of \Cref{U(ZG) FA voor willekeurig groepen} we already know that if $\U (\Z G)$ has property $\FA$, then $\mathcal{U}(\O_i)$ has property \FA for all $i$.
+In order to formulate some concrete questions we fix the following notations: $\Q G \cong \prod \Ma_{n_i}(D_i)$, $\Ma_{n_i}(D_i) = \Q G e_i$ with $e_i$ a central primitive idempotent of $\Q G$ and $\O_i$ a maximal order in $\Ma_{n_i}(D_i)$.